Contrast-Security-OSS/workshop/presentation/reveal-hugo/content/m03-instrumenting-java-app/index.md

 ### Try Environment Variables
 Copy the example below with your own details to see the application run with your details.

 One advantage of environment variables is they are preferred over command-line options because the values are not visible in process viewers that show the details of your invocation.
+This is an example in Linux:

 ```shell script
 SET CONTRAST__API__URL=https://eval.contrastsecurity.com/Contrast